starzonmyarmz/iamdanielmarino.com/src/work/new-timer-from-calendar.md

 <figure>
   <img src="/img/work/ci-variations.png" class="shadow" alt="Initial mockups expoloring ideas" loading="lazy">
-  <figcaption>A handful of initial mockups exploring ideas for how we can present calendar events when starting a new timer.</figcaption>
+  <figcaption>Several initial mockups were generated to explore creative concepts for presenting calendar events when initiating a new timer.</figcaption>
 </figure>

 Over the span of two weeks, a continuous cycle of development, presentation, and refinement ensued as I iteratively shaped the mockups and prototypes.
-These iterations were subjected to rigorous design reviews, incorporating valuable feedback to enhance the user experience.
+These iterations were subjected to design reviews, incorporating valuable feedback to enhance the user experience.
 The culmination of this design process involved subjecting the finalized prototype to thorough scrutiny, garnering the approval of the company founder and cementing the chosen approach.

 <figure>
   <img src="/img/work/ci-final.gif" class="shadow" alt="Animation of the launched feature" loading="lazy">
-  <figcaption>The final design landed on showing calendar events in a “drawer” fixed to the side of the browser window which could be toggled on or off.</figcaption>
+  <figcaption>The final design landed on showing calendar events in a “drawer” fixed to the side of the browser window which could be toggled.</figcaption>
 </figure>

 Post-approval, my role expanded to actively contribute to the front-end engineering efforts, in the creation of HTML, CSS, and JavaScript components.
 As the project neared completion, I coordinated quality assurance efforts, created marketing materials to showcase the new feature, and helped facilite the seamless launch of the new feature.